robfletcher/hybrid-views-with-grails/notes.md

 ## Handlebars plugin

 * Incompatible with *asset-pipeline*
+* It's just a wrapper round Handlebars-java

 ## Handlebars-java

 * Handlebars templates are not retained by *handlebars-asset-pipeline* after compilation
 * Not bundled into .war file
 * Could duplicate but that would defeat the point
+* JavaScript helpers *are* compatible

 ## Nashorn